-The accompanying consolidated financial statements and the related disclosures as of March 31, 2021 and for the three months ended March 31, 2021 and 2020 are unaudited and have been prepared in accordance with accounting principles generally accepted in the United States ("GAAP") and the rules and regulations of the SEC for interim financial statements.
+The accompanying consolidated financial statements and the related disclosures as of March 31, 2022 and for the three months ended March 31, 2022 and 2021 are unaudited and have been prepared in accordance with accounting principles generally accepted in the United States (GAAP) and the rules and regulations of the SEC for interim financial statements.
 Accordingly, they do not include all of the information and notes required by GAAP for complete financial statements.
-These interim consolidated financial statements should be read in conjunction with the Company's 2020 and 2019 audited consolidated financial statements and notes included in the Company's 2020 Annual Report.
-The December 31, 2020 consolidated balance sheet included herein was derived from the audited financial statements as of that date but does not include all disclosures including notes required by GAAP for complete financial statements.
-In the opinion of management, the unaudited interim consolidated financial statements reflect all adjustments, consisting of normal and recurring adjustments, necessary for the fair presentation of the Company's financial position and results of operations for the three months ended March 31, 2021 and 2020.
-The results of operations for the interim periods are not necessarily indicative of the results to be expected for the year ending December 31, 2021 or any other interim period or future year or period.
+These interim consolidated financial statements should be read in conjunction with the Company's 2021 and 2020 audited consolidated financial statements and notes included in the 2021 Annual Report.
+The consolidated balance sheet as of December 31, 2021 included herein was derived from the audited financial statements as of that date but does not include all disclosures including notes required by GAAP for complete financial statements.
+In the opinion of management, the unaudited interim consolidated financial statements reflect all adjustments, consisting of normal and recurring adjustments, necessary for the fair presentation of the Company's financial position and results of operations for the three months ended March 31, 2022 and 2021.
+The results of operations for the interim periods are not necessarily indicative of the results to be expected for the year ending December 31, 2022 or any other interim period or future year or period.